Nunavut hunters urge Baffinland mine to stop icebreaking, citing narwhal decline | CBC News

 The letter says narwhal in the area are less abundant, their behaviour is changing, and hunters are struggling to harvest enough to feed their families.

-'Hardly any' narwhal for hunters
+'Hardly any' narwhal for hunters, group says

 Baffinland's own narwhal monitoring studies tell the story, says Kristin Westdal of the environmental group Oceans North.